 The bathroom was neat!

-Don’t worry, all the floor-to-ceiling window panes in the bathroom and room all have window blinds you can draw.
-They had the Kiki Beach branding on towels, mats and their body washes lotion.
+Don’t worry, all the floor-to-ceiling window panes in the bathroom and room have window blinds you can draw.
+They had the Kiki Beach branding on towels, mats, and their body washes lotion.

 Cuisines at Dinner

 There isn’t any ‘restaurant’ of sorts – there’s no road connectivity to build one.
-We’d no choice but to order dinner from the resorts.
-The staff informed that it cost IDR 30,000 for the food to be delivered to the villa.
+We had no choice but to order dinner from the resorts.
+The staff informed it cost IDR 30,000 for the food to be delivered.
 So we decided on the common eatery – a rustic-themed spot by the beach with glass panes on all sides and wooden decks for floors.

-We’d to preorder food in the evening to have it prepared on time.
+We preordered it to have it prepared on time.
 While the food was overpriced, there was so much to eat!
-It cost around IDR 75,000 for just paratha and chicken curry, but there were a good four pieces served hot with chicken slices in the curry.
+The cuisine stood far from Batam’s authentic tastes.
+It cost around IDR 75,000 for just paratha and chicken curry (but it was delicious and a lot).

 Another post for you to read: Amazing Nuvasa Bay Batam Beach!